elastic/kibana/packages/kbn-migrations/README.md

 - The index exists, has a migrationState, the index's migrationState.status is 'migrated', but one or more of the active plugins' mappings / migrations are missing from it
 - The `force` option is true and the index's migrationState.status is 'migrating'

-Note: We don't store and compare a single checksum, because the migration system supports disabling and plugins without requiring a migration.
+Note: We don't store and compare a single checksum because the migration system supports disabling and plugins without requiring a migration.
 If we were to use a single checksum of all plugins, then any change-- including disable / removal of a plugin-- requires a migration.

 ### Migrating an index